razerx100/razerx100/README.md

 I love learning new human languages as well as their culture.
 I can express myself perfectly in Bengali and English.
 But my pronunciations in English aren't very good (yet).
-I'm trying to do British accent.
+I'm trying adopt British accent.
 I'm also learning Japanese and can make simple conversations.
 I find Kanji fascinating [面白い].
-Oh and even though I love literally all things science, I favor Cosmology.
+Oh and even though I love literally all things science, I love Cosmology the most.

 ## Thank you very much. [ありがとうございました。]
 <!--